rodolfodpk/go-crablet/internal/benchmarks/README.md

 # go-crablet Performance Benchmarks

-This directory contains comprehensive performance benchmarks for the go-crablet library, which implements Dynamic Consistency Boundaries (DCB).
+This directory contains comprehensive performance benchmarks for the go-crablet library, which explores and learns about Dynamic Consistency Boundaries (DCB).
 The benchmarks test all public API operations with realistic datasets and DCB-focused queries that demonstrate proper consistency boundary patterns.

 ## 📋 **Latest Benchmark Report**

-📊 **[View Latest Performance Analysis](BENCHMARK_REPORT.md)** - Comprehensive analysis of go-crablet performance across all operations with DCB pattern implementation, detailed metrics, and raw benchmark results.
+📊 **[View Latest Performance Analysis](BENCHMARK_REPORT.md)** - Comprehensive analysis of go-crablet performance across all operations with DCB pattern exploration, detailed metrics, and raw benchmark results.

 ---